customweb/jsp-data-grid/README.md

 - AJAX does not require to implement any additional server handlers.
 - Easy integration with Spring MVC.

+The license of this software is Apache License 2.

 ## Installation ##
 The project contains a .pom file.